 Thumbs up

-If you like anything you read, we’d love it if you could click the thumbs up icon!
+If you like anything you read, we’d love you to click the thumbs up icon!

 We also ask you to give feedback on a topic after you have read it.
 This should take only a few minutes.
 It will help us improve the site.
 Please especially tell us if there are any new topics you want on the site.